This video introduces modelling – probably the most important skill in NLP.

-If that doesn’t work then move on to 2, 3, 4 and 5 below.
+If that doesn’t work then move on to the approaches below.

-This is using meta model and strategy elicitation questions to identify the modality (sensory) sequence that leads to a result.
-In asking these questions choice points often become apparent, leading to surprisingly easy change.
+This is using meta-model and strategy elicitation questions to identify the modality (sensory) sequence that leads to a result.
+In asking these questions, choice points become apparent, leading to surprisingly easy change.

-The best way to become good at this this is through both continual practice of meta model and strategy elicitation questions.
+The best way to become good at this is through continual practice of meta model and strategy elicitation questions.
 It really is about practice, practice, practice.

 Useful questions to elicit strategies include (they may be repeated several times):